How Do Labor Induction Meds Work And What Are The Risks?

 How do labor induction meds work and what are the risks?

-Medications used for labor induction work by either softening the cervix or by causing the uterus to contract; and in some cases, both.
-One common labor med is Cervidil, which is actually a string placed in the vagina next to the cervix.
-It has prostaglandin in it, which acts as an aid to ripen the cervix and start the labor process.
-Another common labor med you might hear about is Pitocin, which is actually a hormone.
-Pitocin is similar to a hormone our body already makes — oxytocin — and is given intravenously to stimulate contractions.
+Medications used for labor induction work by either softening the cervix or by causing the uterus to contract, and in some cases, both.
+Cervidil, one common type of prostaglandin, is inserted in a small pouch into the vagina next to the cervix.
+The labor med acts as an aid to ripe the cervix and trigger the labor process.
+Pitocin is another common labor med you might hear about.
+This hormone is similar to a hormone your body already makes—oxytocin—and it’s given intravenously to stimulate contractions.

 The primary risk of any medication used to induce labor is that it can work a little too well, causing too many contractions inside the uterus.
-If this occurs, baby may go into fetal distress, which ups the risk of needing a c-section.
-But this is a rare case.
-When used properly in carefully selected patients with close surveillance, meds used for labor inductions are always considered safe — for Mom and baby.
+If this occurs, baby may go into fetal distress, which ups your risk of needing a c-section.
+But this is pretty rare.
+When used properly in carefully selected patients with close surveillance, labor induction meds are almost always considered safe—for both mom and baby.